 Fortunately, mediation is not strictly a professional calling.
 People from all walks of life can and should become mediators.
 These mediators apply their skills not only as volunteers in Dispute Resolution Centers, but in their everyday lives as parents, board and committee members, supervisors, employees, teachers, counselors, neighbors, and as citizens in a democratic society.
 While it is assumed that those who pursue mediation as a profession are generally expected to demonstrate higher qualifications and the ability to handle more complex kinds of conflict, there is plenty of basic conflict work for everyone.
 Human conflict is a normal part of life, and it is everywhere; yet most people have been ill prepared to manage it successfully.

 The Washington Mediation Association therefore recommends basic conflict management training to everyone.
 Mediation training is appropriate for those who want additional skills or whose jobs require them to be proficient in handling disputes involving co-workers, clients, or the general public.
 For a list of WMA member trainers, go to the Find A Mediator page, uncheck all of the boxes except “Training,” and click on Search.
 WMA makes no warranty regarding the quality of services provided by any listed practitioner or organization.
-Information about conflict resolution courses of study at the university level can be obtained on the internet at: www.nova.edu/shss/DCAR/univ.html.
+Learn more about conflict resolution courses of study at the university level.